 This top has been designed to do a job no matter what the situation, day in and day out, and while it does its job casually, how does it fare on the hills?
 Well, it’s suitably lightweight and comfortable to wear, is stretchy enough to provide a decent range of movement and also comes with Polygiene’s permanent odour control so you can stay fresher for longer.
 It feels cool and airy, and in our drying test it performed very well, being beaten by only Vaude and The North Face.
 It’s not too bad at wicking either, though there are others better suited for serious action.

-In a line: A fashionable base layer that’s a good all-rounder.
+In a line: The Patagonia Capilene Daily Graphic Tee is a fashionable base layer that’s a good all-rounder.

 Drying time: 8/10